To Shuffle or not to Shuffle: Auditing DP-SGD with Shuffling: Introduction

-We also audit the privacy leakage from two variations of the shuffling procedure reported in prior work~\cite{ponomareva2023dp}, i.e., partial shuffling and batch-then-shuffle.
+Finally, we adapt our auditing procedures to audit two variations of the shuffling procedure first reported by Ponomareva et al.~\cite{ponomareva2023dp}, namely, partial shuffling and batch-then-shuffle.
 We find them in $2.6\%$ of public code repositories related to non-private ML training and show that these variations yield even larger privacy leakage (up to $10\times$) compared to standard shuffling.
 For theoretical $\varepsilon = 0.1$, the partial shuffling and batch-then-shuffle procedures result in an empirical privacy leakage of $\empeps = 0.29$ and $\empeps = 1.00$, respectively.

-Overall, while our experimental evaluation highlights gaps in privacy leakage that can often only be observed for small batch sizes and relatively strong threat models, we stress that DP should hold for all hyper-parameters and against worst-case adversaries.
+\descr{Contributions.} Our work makes several contributions: \begin{itemize}[leftmargin=10pt] \item We are the first to audit DP-SGD (Shuffle) and show that the empirical privacy leakage of SOTA models~\cite{de2022unlocking,LTLH22} is substantially larger than the theoretical DP guarantees, evaluating the impact of the batch size and the adversarial model on the privacy leakage observed from DP-SGD (Shuffle).
+In the process, we present novel auditing techniques using likelihood ratio functions. \item We investigate and identify gaps in the privacy leakage from two common variants of the shuffling procedure, namely, partial shuffling and batch-then-shuffle. \item Although we focus on DP-SGD (Shuffle), our auditing framework could be applied to any sampling technique and mechanism, e.g., to identify variations within and estimate privacy leakage for implementations of shuffling itself. \item Our work attests to the impact of shuffling (and its variants) on privacy leakage, calling into question the guarantees claimed by some SOTA models.
+This has important implications both in terms of privacy (i.e., privacy claims might be overly optimistic) and utility (i.e., hyperparameters tuned to DP-SGD (Shuffle) may not be optimal for DP-SGD (Poisson) and vice versa). \end{itemize}

-\descr{Summary of Contributions:} \begin{itemize} \item We present novel techniques to audit DP-SGD (Shuffle) using likelihood ratio functions, introducing a threat taxonomy specific to shuffling and adapting our auditing techniques accordingly. \item We are the first to audit DP-SGD (Shuffle) and to empirically show a substantial gap between the empirical privacy leakage observed from SOTA models~\cite{de2022unlocking,LTLH22} and the theoretical DP guarantees, evaluating the impact of batch size and threat model on the empirical privacy leakage observed from DP-SGD (Shuffle). \item We investigate and find gaps in the privacy leakage from common variations to the shuffling procedure, namely, partial shuffling and batch-then-shuffle. \item Our work demonstrates the impact of shuffling and its variations on privacy leakage, calling into question the guarantees claimed by some SOTA models.
-This has important implications for the evaluation of models trained with DP-SGD (Shuffle) both in terms of privacy (i.e., privacy claims might be overly optimistic) and utility (i.e., hyper-parameters tuned to DP-SGD (Shuffle) may not be optimal for DP-SGD (Poisson) and vice-versa). \end{itemize}
+{\em NB:} we have made the source code of our auditing procedure publicly available to support reproducibility and encourage further work in this space.\footnote{See \url{https://github.com/spalabucr/audit-shuffle}.}